Adapt your technology operations, finance models and cost optimisation techniques to get the most out of the public cloud.

 Commit resources for mature services

 The more mature your service is, the more predictable your bill is likely to become.
-For stable applications or services, many providers will offer you the option to reduce your bill by committing to the resources you know you will use in advance.
+For stable applications or services, many providers will offer you the option to reduce your bill by committing to the resources you know you will use in advance in exchange for discounts.
 You can do this by:

 - merging multiple database instances to sit on a larger, single database where the data is not sensitive

 Similar to using reserved instances, be aware that committing to usage can restrict your ability to use other cost optimisation techniques.
-For example, you might not be able to rightsize to a smaller server because you are committed to using a bigger one.
+For example, you might not be able to optimise your usage by moving to a smaller server because you are committed to using a bigger one.
 You should only commit to resources when their usage is stable and predictable.
+These restrictions do not exist in high level contract-wide volume commitments.

 For more information on cost optimisation and managing your spending in the cloud, contact email@example.com.